 Which enables the MySQL server to be started (and stopped) automatically at the specified the run levels.

-For Debian 7, Ubuntu 12, and Ubuntu 14, MySQL can be installed using the MySQL APT Repository instead of the platform's native software repository.
+For Debian, Ubuntu, and Kubuntu, MySQL can be installed using the MySQL APT Repository instead of the platform's native software repository.
 See Section 2.3, “Installing MySQL on Linux Using the MySQL APT Repository” for details.

 Before installing, make sure that you update your